FACT-Development-Team/FACT/FACTLIB/README.md

 ## Using FACTLIB

-For a quick run, you can simply use the following command:
+For a quick run, go to `cd FACTLIB/` and you can simply use the following command:
 ```python
 python3 main.py
 ```